Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 Similar, individual-based simulation approaches have existed from at least the 1960s, though.
 Tim Gooding puts the origins of Agent-based Modeling at 1933, when Enrico Fermi first used the so-called Monte-Carlo-Method with mechanical computing machines to forecast and analyze results of physical experiments[^15].
 Another early example includes the aforementioned Peter Laslett, who, together with Anthropologist Eugene Hammel and Computer scientist Kenneth W. Wachter, devised individual-based Monte-Carlo Simulations on household structures in early modern England[^12].

 Since then, a number of changes occurred that warrant a distinction between those efforts and the newer, actual Agent-based Models.
 For one, changes in hardware, software and programming paradigms have led to a much higher performance and affordability of bigger and more complex models.
 Also, the epistemological framework of emergent properties in systems we described in Sec.
-1.2 is heavily inspired by modern thinking on Complex Adaptive Systems, which itself has roots into the 1950s and before, but is mainly a product of recent scholarly activity[^16].
+1.2 is heavily inspired by modern thinking on Complex Adaptive Systems[^16], which itself has roots into the 1950s and before, but is mainly a product of recent scholarly activity (e.g., in the field of ecology regarding natural and societal adaptations to climate change[^16b]).
 In the newer Agent-based Modeling, there is a bigger principle emphasis on the relevance of heterogeneous agents, processes of social learning, coupling of micro- and macro-level phenomena and on theory-agnosticism.

-Today, Agent-based Modeling and simulations in general are starting to appear more frequently in historical research, most notably in Archaeology[^17], but in the context of Digital History[^18] and Digital Humanities[^6] as well.
+Today, Agent-based Modeling and simulations in general are starting to appear more frequently in historical research, most notably in Archaeology (e.g., in simulations of prehistoric settlement patterns[^16c] or in-depth methodological and epistemological discussions[^17]), but in the context of Digital History  (e.g., with simulations of different aspects of trade and production in ancient roman economies[^18]) and Digital Humanities (particularly in recent methodological discussions[^6]) as well.

 ## Part 2: Programming Agent-based Models with Mesa